A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Conclusions

 \section{Conclusions}

 In this work, we have both designed and tested a new two-level domain decomposition preconditioner for positive Maxwell equations inspired by the idea of subspace decomposition, but based on spectral coarse spaces.
 This was motivated by the AMS preconditioner of Hiptmair and Xu, although our approach is different in spirit.
-Unlike AMS, our preconditioner works without any assumption on the convexity of the domain and performs well when the domain contains holes and, further, when the number of holes increases.
-Numerical results corroborate our theory and show robustness also with respect to heterogeneous coefficients in the problem, although in this case the gain with respect to the AMS approach is less significant.
+Our method performs well irrespective of the topology of the domain and which boundary conditions are imposed, as can be seen in a summary of trends exhibited by our experiments in \Cref{tab:summary}, where only our approach performs well in all scenarios.
+The numerical results corroborate our theory and show robustness also with respect to heterogeneous coefficients.